-10 Reasons To Live In University Heights, San Diego
+10 Reasons To Live In University Heights, San Diego in 2022

 University Heights is an urban but quiet neighborhood located in central San Diego that attracts very few tourists and is comprised mainly of locals.
 It is located between the communities of Normal Heights and Hillcrest, and is just north of the famous Balboa Park.
 Access to the I-8 and I-805 are close by, making it very easy for the residents of this neighborhood to get to just about anywhere in San Diego in a short amount of time.